ItsKh4nh/cineworld_v2/README.md

 - Search for movies or people.
 - Watch numerous movies with high quality and minimal delays.
 - List management for for archival purposes.
-- Profile management (for logged in users)
+- Profile management (for logged in users).
-- Get personalized movie recommendations for logged in users through external APIs
+- Get personalized movie recommendations for logged in users through external APIs.

 ## 🚀 Technology Stack